Brunswick Stew recipe from the New Perry Hotel

 3 pounds lean pork

 Boil hen and pork with seasonings until tender.
 Chop meat.
-Mix ingredients and simmer covered, cooking slowly about 1 hour.
+Mix ingredients and simmer covered, cooking slowly about one hour.
 It should be thick enough to eat with a fork.
-Serves 8.
+Serves eight.

 Peach Pan Pie